His bundle electrography

 The catheter is carefully moved through the vein up into the heart.
 An

 method called fluoroscopy helps guide the doctor to the right place.
-During the test, your heartbeat is watched for any .
+During the test, you are watched for any abnormal heartbeats ().
 The catheter has a sensor on the end, which is used to measure the electrical activity of the bundle of His.

-You will be told not to eat or drink anything for 6 to 8 hours before the test.
+You will be told not to eat or drink anything for 6 - 8 hours before the test.
 The test will be done in a hospital.
-Some patients may need to check into the hospital the night before the test.
-Otherwise, you check in the morning of the test.
+Some people may need to check into the hospital the night before the test.
+Otherwise, you will check in the morning of the test.
 Although the test may take some time, most people do not need to stay in the hospital overnight.

 Your health care provider will explain the procedure and its risks.
 You must sign a consent form before the test starts.